acenet-arc/git-collaboration/_episodes/07-CI-CD.md

 however always under the condition that all tests are passing.
 Together they are commonly referred to as a **CI/CD Pipeline**.

-For GitHub there is an external service called [Travis-CI][travis], GitLab and Bitbucket have CI/CD-pipelines directly build-in.
+The three major Git-Hosting websites have CI/CD-pipelines directly build-in:
+[GitHub Actions][gh-actions], [GitLab-CI][gl-ce-ci] and
+[Bitbucket Pipelines][bb-piplelines] and besides that there are also external services like [Travis-CI][travis] and [Circle-CI][circle-ci].

 All of those services count the number of minutes these pipelines run on their servers and have different restrictions on how long the service can be used for free and from which point a project has to pay:

-* Travis-CI offers unlimited pipeline minutes for free for public repositories, while they charge for building/testing private repositories.
+* GitHub Actions's free plan includes 2,000 pipeline minutes/month for public repositories.
-* GitLab.com's free plan includes 2,000 CI pipeline minutes per group per month.
+* GitLab.com's free plan includes 400 CI pipeline minutes per group per month.
 * Bitbucket's free plan includes 50 pipeline minutes per month and their Academic plan includes 500 free minutes per month.

-(as of October 2018)
+(as of October 2021)

-GitLab also allows to use your own GitLab runners that are running on your computer.
+Both GitHub and GitLab also allow you to use your own GitLab runners that are running on your computer.
+Using private runners is free of charge and the minutes that these runners are working are not billed.

-These three CI-pipeline services have in common that they are configured with a single text file in the [YAML][yaml] format, which is placed in the root directory of a project under a specific name: `.travis.yml` for Travis-CI, `.gitlab-ci.yml` for GitLab and `bitbucket-pipelines.yml` for Bitbucket.
+These three CI-pipeline services have in common that they are configured with a single text file in the [YAML][yaml] format, which for GitHub Actions is placed in a directory called `.github/workflows` and for other services into root directory of a project the a specific name:
+`.gitlab-ci.yml` for GitLab, `bitbucket-pipelines.yml` for Bitbucket and `.travis.yml` for Travis-CI,.

 These files need to contain information about all steps that are needed to test and optionally deploy the software.
 Typical steps include: